bazel-contrib/SIG-rules-authors/go-tutorial.md

 Next, we need a `BUILD.bazel` file in the root project directory.

-## Create the initial BUILD.bazel file
+## Create the initial `BUILD.bazel` file

-Open your editor and create a file named BUILD.bazel.
-Write the following contents to the BUILD.bazel
+Open your editor and create a file named `BUILD.bazel`.
+Write the following contents to the `BUILD.bazel`
 file:

 ```python